Raw Information and Resources

 Quick links to help you with your Dog's Raw Diet:

-• Ice cube trays can be extremely helpful in portioning out small dog's meals or for adding variety.
-For example, I like to add our Ground Beef Gullet to ice cube trays so I can quickly add to meals.
+• Ice cube trays can serve as a valuable tool for portioning small dog meals, dispensing supplemental products, or introducing variety in feeding routines.
+Tip: I like to add our Ground Beef Gullet to ice cube trays so I can quickly add to meals.
 Beef Gullet has known anti-inflammatory properties, believed to ease the symptoms of osteoarthritis and rheumatoid arthritis.
-One standard ice cube is ~1 oz.
-Check out these trays as well which hold 3-4 oz. of raw meat per cube.
+I also like to add our Ground Fish to ice cube trays for supplemental feeding.
+One standard ice cube typically equates to one (1) ounce.

 • Pyrex 3-cup storage rectangular dishes provide a tight seal, keeping meat fresh, longer and are safe to use in the refrigerator and freezer.
 Each dish holds approximately 20 oz. of raw meat.